-Second, physiotherapists did not perceive themselves to be experts in self-management and felt that they lacked knowledge in this area.
-This is hardly surprising given the focus in preregistration education on the number of hours spent on anatomy, biomechanics, and pathology as opposed to psychosocial factors (Darnell, 2007).
-It is suggested that approaches to supporting patients in the self-management be taught explicitly as part of pre-registration training to equip the future workforce with the skills needed to support patient empowerment.
-The authors would suggest that pre-registration physiotherapy programmes also build in opportunities for students to consider the type of physiotherapist they wish to become.
-This should include opportunities to develop a philosophy of practice which is regularly reviewed and aligned with the concepts of person-centred care and self-management approaches within a biopsychosocial framework.
-This would be important in challenging assumptions of professional authority (Mudge, Kayes, and McPherson, 2015; Norris and Kilbride, 2014) and help student physiotherapists see patients as people.
-Longitudinal research studies which track students in how they develop their philosophy of practice and skills in supporting self-management would add new knowledge in terms of optimal pedagogic approaches to teaching self-management.
+3 Second, physiotherapists did not perceive themselves to be experts in self-management 4 and felt that they lacked knowledge in this area.
+This is hardly surprising given the focus in preregistration education on the number of hours spent on anatomy, biomechanics, and pathology as 5 opposed to psychosocial factors (Darnell, 2007).
+It is suggested that approaches to supporting 6 7 patients in the self-management be taught explicitly as part of pre-registration training to equip the future workforce with the skills needed to support patient empowerment.
+The authors would 8 9 suggest that pre-registration physiotherapy programmes also build in opportunities for students to consider the type of physiotherapist they wish to become.
+This should include opportunities to 10 develop a philosophy of practice which is regularly reviewed and aligned with the concepts of 11 12 person-centred care and self-management approaches within a biopsychosocial framework.
+This would be important in challenging assumptions of professional authority (Mudge, Kayes, and 13 McPherson, 2015; Norris and Kilbride, 2014) and help student physiotherapists see patients as 14 15 people.
+Longitudinal research studies which track students in how they develop their philosophy of practice and skills in supporting self-management would add new knowledge in terms of 16 optimal pedagogic approaches to teaching self-management.
+17

-Study Limitations and Strengths
+19 Study Limitations and Strengths

 The main limitation of this systematic review is the diverse contexts of studies, with four related to physiotherapists who work with stroke patients; three in the context of low back pain; two with those who worked with patients with a wide range of long-term conditions; one with falls rehabilitation physiotherapists, and one with respiratory physiotherapists.
 It could be that different types of patients need different self-management approaches.
-For example, stroke survivors might have cognitive limitations or severe physical disabilities and as such low ability to care for themselves, while individuals with back pain might have more resources for selfthe views of physiotherapists from a wide range of patient populations.
+For example, stroke survivors might have cognitive limitations or severe physical disabilities and as such low ability to care for themselves, while individuals with back pain might have more resources for selfmanagement.
+Having said this, the diversity could also be seen as a strength since it considers the views of physiotherapists from a wide range of patient populations.
 The included studies were from the UK, the Netherlands, Norway, and New Zealand, offering an international perspective on the views of physiotherapists.